AnthonyDiGirolamo/todotxt-machine/README.md

       todotxt-machine [--config FILE]
       todotxt-machine (-h | --help)
       todotxt-machine --version
+      todotxt-machine --show-default-bindings

     Options:
       -c FILE --config=FILE               Path to your todotxt-machine configuraton file [default: ~/.todotxt-machinerc] -h --help                           Show this screen.
       --version                           Show version.
+      --show-default-bindings             Show default keybindings in config parser format Add this to your config file and edit to customize

 Config File
 -----------

-You can tell todotxt-machine to use the same todo.txt file whenever it starts up by adding a ``file`` entry to the ~/.todotxt-machinerc file.
+You can tell todotxt-machine to use the same todo.txt file whenever it starts up by adding a ``file`` entry to the `~/.todotxt-machinerc` file.
 If you want to archive completed tasks, you can specify a done.txt file using an ``archive`` entry.
 You can also set you preferred colorscheme or even define new themes.
 Here is a short example: